V0lantis/arthurvolant.com/content/pages/about.md

 ## What's my background ?

-I studied Computer Science at the [University of Technology of Compiègne](https://www.utc.fr/), a French's Engineering school.
+I studied Computer Science at the [University of Technology of Compiègne](https://www.utc.fr/), a French Engineering school.
 I have always been mesmerized by the beauty of math and how one can formulate an entire theory from very simple axioms.
 During my last year of studies, I specialized in Data Science because I was really attracted with the new challenges offered by the Big Data.

 ## Open Source, Scientific computing and Data Science experiences.

 I started contributing to Open Source and to [*SciPy*](https://www.scipy.org/) in particular in February of 2021.
-Originaly, it was a school's project meant to set foot to the contributing comunity.
+Originally, it was a school's project meant to set foot to the contributing community.
 Since I enjoyed it very much, I continue to do so in my free time.
 I also contributed to [*ViteMaDose*](https://github.com/CovidTrackerFr/vitemadose) project, which helps people to schedule a vaccination date in France.
 You can find the website [here](https://vitemadose.covidtracker.fr/).

 My last main pull-requests :